manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 2. Recover may return a non-$\bot$ value, even if no party has output a value during broadcast!
 3. Recover may return $\bot$, even if some party outputs the value from broadcast!

-*Exercise 1: write down three detailed executions that highlight each one the observations above.*
+*Exercise 1: Write down three detailed executions, each one highlighting one of the observations above.*

 *Exercise 2: Prove Validity and the two Termination properties.
 Explain where you used the assumption that there are at most $f$ failures.*

-*Exercise 3: prove recoverability and explain where you use (1) the assumption that $f<n/2$; (2) the [Pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle); (3) and where exactly you use the fact that the Recover is started after some party outputs a value from Broadcast.*
+*Exercise 3: Prove recoverability and explain where you use (1) the assumption that $f<n/2$; (2) the [Pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle); (3) and where exactly you use the fact that the Recover is started after some party outputs a value from Broadcast.*

 ### Paxos via Recoverable Broadcast